tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

 * Users have to define both feature columns and Keras Inputs for the model, resulting in code duplication and deviation from DRY (Do not repeat yourself) principle.
 See this [Github issue](https://github.com/tensorflow/tensorflow/issues/27416).
 * Users with large dimension categorical inputs will incur large memory footprint and computation cost, if wrapped with indicator column through `tf.keras.layers.DenseFeatures`.
 * Currently there is no way to correctly feed Keras linear model or dense layer with multivalent categorical inputs or weighted categorical inputs, or shared embedding inputs.
-* feature columns offer black-box implementations, mix feature engineering with trainable objects, and lead to unintended coding pattern.
+* Feature columns offer black-box implementations, mix feature engineering with trainable objects, and lead to unintended coding pattern.

 ## User Benefit